2102-YB-WN-WUX/first-custom-wordpress-theme/README.md

 Success!
 You should see all the Wordpress data populated in your database now.
 Login with your user/password you just set up.

+To use the theme, put all the files in this repo into a folder, i.e. "custom-theme" within the "themes" folder in wp-content.